Fonsecanichs/HBM-Literature/docs/08-Lower-Extremities.md

 ## Femur

+- Villette, 2019[@Villette2019]: Influence of femoral external shape on internal architecture and fracture risk

 - Schileo, 2020[@Schileo2020]: Cortical bone mapping improves finite element strain prediction accuracy at the proximal femur

 - Katz, 2020[@Katz2020]: New insights on the proximal femur biomechanics using Digital Image Correlation